emartisoft/amiget/README.md

 ```bash
 amiget -R
 ```
 The package you are looking for may not have been published in the last 30 days.
 What to do?
-For example: To search for demo packs for parties from 1992, enter this:
+For example: To search for demo packages for parties from 1992, enter this:
 ```bash
 amiget -s demo party 92
 ```